-Comparing again the results for gaseous water in Fig. 4(a) to those for liquid water in Fig. 4(b), we observe that particularly large deviations between the various liquid-water data sets (seen as width of the error band) are seen in kinetic-energy regions where contributions of the original, unshifted gas-phase signal would be expected.
-One is therefore tempted to attribute this variation to a varying contribution of gas-phase species, e.g., from evaporation of the jet, to the liquid-phase signal.
-We were aware of this possibility when recording the data, and in reference spectra recorded immediately before or after the hypersatellite Auger spectra we typically found gas-phase contributions below 10% (see Supplemental Material), far smaller than required to explain the deviations between different data sets contributing to Fig. 4(b).
-Whether the gas-phase contributions drifted towards a higher intensity fraction during the lengthy hypersatellite data acquisition is a speculation, one we cannot fully rule out though.
+Comparing again the results for gaseous water in Fig. 5(a) to those for liquid water in Fig. 5(b), we observe that particularly large deviations between the various liquid-water data sets (seen as width of the error band) occur in kinetic-energy regions where contributions of the original, unshifted gas-phase signal would be expected.
+To assure that the gas-phase signal makes a rather minor contribution, we have recorded reference spectra, before or after measuring the hypersatellite Auger electron spectra.
+This reveals a gas-phase signal contribution of less than 10% (see Supplementary Material), far smaller than required to explain the deviations between different data sets contributing to Fig. 5(b).
+Whether the gas-phase contributions drifted towards a higher-intensity fraction during the lengthy hypersatellite data acquisition remains unsolved.

-After having established the existence of a hypersatellite Auger feature from DCHs and shown that it plausibly compares to earlier results from gaseous water we will return to the original question for the dynamics of core-hole states in water on ultrashort time scales.
-In order to contribute to this problem we have recorded the hypersatellite Auger spectra for normal and deuterated water [Fig. 4(b)].
-A difference between spectra from the two different species of water can be clearly seen in the figure, most significantly in the position of the high-kinetic-energy flank of the hypersatellite Auger peak.
-Qualitatively, this is reminiscent of the differences between the normal KVV Auger spectra of liquid and deuterated liquid water.4
+We now return to the original question of the dynamics of core-hole states in water on ultrashort time scales.
+For that we have recorded the hypersatellite Auger spectra for normal and deuterated water [Fig. 5(b)].
+A difference between the spectra can be clearly seen, most significantly in the position of the high-kinetic-energy flank of the hypersatellite Auger peak.
+Qualitatively, this is reminiscent of the differences between the normal KVV Auger spectra of liquid light and heavy water.

-Our results can be interpreted using the theoretically calculated K^{-2} Auger spectra.
-In order to capture the nuclear dynamics of the process, we have modeled the liquid sample by calculating Auger spectra for the central water molecule inside a water pentamer with tetrahedral arrangement, $(H_2O)5$, and its deuterated variant $(D_2O)5$.
-Figure 5(a) shows a comparison of the calculated Auger spectra obtained for $(H_2O)5$ and $(D_2O)5$.
-The spectra exhibit two dominant peaks at 565 eV and at 545 eV that can be associated with Auger transitions leaving two vacancies in the outervalence levels (3 a1, 1 b2, and 1 b1) or one vacancy in the outer- and one in the inner-valence levels $(2a_1)$.
-Despite the fact that only a single hypersatellite initial state (K^{-2}) was taken into account, whereas the experimental data may involve also other excited states based on a DCH (i.e., $K^{-2}V$, $K^{-2}L^{-1}$, or $K^{-2}L^{-1}V$, or $K^{-2}L^{-1}V$, the calculated Auger spectrum shows qualitatively similar features as the experimental data.
+Our results can be interpreted with assistance by the theoretically calculated $K^{-2}$ Auger spectra.
+In order to capture the nuclear dynamics of the process, we have modeled the liquid sample by calculating Auger spectra for the central water molecule inside a water pentamer with tetrahedral arrangement, $(H_2O)5$ , and its deuterated variant $(D_2O)5$ .
+Figure 6(a) shows a comparison of the calculated Auger spectra obtained for $(H_2O)5$ and $(D_2O)5$ .
+The spectra exhibit two dominant peaks at 565 eV and at 545 eV that can be associated with Auger transitions leaving two vacancies in the outer-valence levels $(3 a_1, 1 b_2, \text{ and } 1 b_1)$ or one vacancy in the outer- and one in the inner-valence levels $(2 a_1)$ .
+Despite the fact that only a single hypersatellite initial state $(K^{-2})$ was taken into account, whereas the experimental data may involve also other excited states based on a DCH (i.e., $K^{-2}V$ , $K^{-2}L^{-1}$ , or $K^{-2}L^{-1}V$ ), the calculated Auger spectrum shows qualitatively similar features as the experimental data.
 The comparison of the two calculated spectra for the deuterated and the non-deuterated pentamer also shows similar trends.
-As it has been observed from the measured spectra, for (H2O)5, the high-energy flank is shifted somewhat to higher energies compared to the spectrum for (D2O)5.
-In addition, for the calculated spectra, the extended tail at about 580 eV tends to be more pronounced for (H2O)5 than for (D2O)5.
-This difference in the Auger spectrum can be attributed to the ultrafast core-hole-induced proton dynamics, which is less pronounced for (D2O)5 due to the larger mass.
-The effect of the proton dynamics is highlighted by comparison to the calculated Auger spectrum for (H2O)5 employing a static geometry.
-As can be seen, the proton dynamic results in the pronounced tail and a slight shift of the high-energy flank to higher energies for the main Auger peak.
-The same trends appear for an isolated water molecule, as shown in Fig. 5(c).
-19,20
+As in the case of the experimental spectra, for $(H_2O)5$ , the calculated high-energy flank is shifted to somewhat higher energies compared to